TijmenUU/ZeverSolarDataCollector/README.md

 ## Data Collection
 The data collector can be build by running the makefile (`make all`) in the project root.
 It will create a `build` folder where it puts the newly created binaries.
 Move these to wherever you keep your binaries.

-The program `collector` outputs to stdout in the format `[datestring] current-power-in-watts current-cumulative-power-generated-in-kwh`, with the datestring being option.
+The program `collector` outputs to stdout in the format `[datestring] current-power-in-watts current-cumulative-power-generated-in-kwh`, with the datestring being optional.
 The launch parameters it supports are:
 - `-u` mandatory parameter with the URL to the smart inverter's website (e.g. `-u http://192.168.2.23/home.cgi`).
 Long form is `--fetch-url`.
 - `-t` optional parameter with the timeout in milliseconds (e.g. `-t 5000`).
 Some smart inverters can respons really slowly.
 By default this is 1000 (1 second), but you can increase this value if you're experiencing a lot of intermittent failed fetches.
 Long form is `--fetch-timeout`.
 - `d` optional parameter with a date string that gets put before the watts and kilowatts figures in stdout (e.g. `-d 2017/01/30`).
 Long form is `--date-string`.
 You may put whatever you want here, but a datetime value seems most appropiate.